MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.approximator.rst

 Usage of the ``Regressor`` interface
 ------------------------------------

-When the action space of RL problems is finite, the reasonable choice is to have a different Q-function for each action.
+When the action space of RL problems is finite and the adopted approach is value-based, we want to compute the Q-function of each action.
 In Mushroom, this is possible using:

 * a Q-function regressor with a different approximator for each action (``ActionRegressor``);
 * a single Q-function regressor with a different output for each action (``QRegressor``).